AdobeDocs/workfront.en/help/manage-work/tasks/task-information/set-tracking-mode-for-tasks.md

 # Set Tracking Mode for tasks

-The Tracking Mode of a task determines how the task Progress Status is updated in `Adobe Workfront`.
+The Tracking Mode of a task determines how the task Progress Status is updated in Adobe Workfront.

 For information about Tracking Mode on tasks, see [Task Tracking Mode overview](../../../manage-work/tasks/task-information/task-tracking-mode.md).